Brassicasterol: Brassicasterol / cholesterol ratio

 The concentration of brassicasterol in a core sample from Loch Striven, Scotland.
 Highest values may be seen in the top sections of the sediment, which decrease with depth.
 However, the cholesterol behaves in a similar manner, and the ratio brassicasterol/cholesterol is fairly uniform at all depths, indicating either a comparable degradation rate with no change in source or different degradation rates and a change in source.

 Multivariate analysis

 Multivariate statistical analyses such as principal component analysis of a range of lipid biomarkers (e.g., other sterols, fatty acids, and fatty alcohols) enable identification of compounds that have similar origins or behaviour.
 An example can be seen in the loadings plot for sediment samples from the Mawddach Estuary, Wales.

-The location of brassicasterol in this figure (shown in red) indicates that the distribution of this compound is similar to that of the short-chain fatty acids and alcohols, which are known to be of marine origin.
+The location of brassicasterol in this figure (shown in red) indicates that the distribution of this compound is similar to that of the short-chain fatty acids and alcohols, which are of marine origin.
 The terrestrially derived biomarkers such as β-sitosterol are on the opposite side of the figure and are mutually exclusive.